jeffboody/libvkk/core/readme.md

 	void vkk_renderer_surfaceSize(vkk_renderer_t* self,
 	                              uint32_t* _width,
 	                              uint32_t* _height);

+The vkk\_renderer\_msaaSampleCount() function allows the app to query the renderer for the MSAA sample count.
+MSAA is currently only supported for the default renderer and will be automatically enabled if supported by the hardware.

+	uint32_t vkk_renderer_msaaSampleCount(vkk_renderer_t* self);

 The vkk\_renderer\_updateMode() function may be used to query the non-static update mode supported by the renderer.